 Emergency Notification System – A campus-wide broadcast system which allows the Department of Campus Safety and Security to advise the campus community about emergency situations or service interruptions.
 The system broadcasts messages to every building on the college campus.

 Maintenance of Campus Facilities

 Facilities and campus grounds are maintained in a manner that minimizes hazardous and unsafe conditions.
 Campus Safety regularly patrols the campus and reports malfunctioning lights and other unsafe conditions.
-Other members of the campus community are also encouraged to report unsafe or equipment issues to the Physical Plant or Safety Committee through the available suggestion box.
+Other members of the campus community are also encouraged to report unsafe or equipment issues to the Physical Plant or the Department of Campus Safety and Security.